AU$6,347 Per person twin share

 Day 2, Heidelberg, Gengenbach and the Black Forest

-Later, we drive deep into the Black Forest to enjoy an afternoon stop in Gengenbach.
+Later, drive deep into the Black Forest to enjoy an afternoon stop in Gengenbach.
 With its watchtowers and market square surrounded by lovely half-timbered houses, it is easy to see why it has been called a “pearl among the Black Forest towns”.
-We continue to nearby Triberg, where we spend the next four nights.
+Continue to nearby Triberg, where you spend the next four nights.
 (B, D)

 Hotel: Parkhotel Wehrle, Triberg

-Crossing the Rhine in France, we spend the morning in postcard perfect Colmar.
-On arrival we will enjoy an orientation tour through the heart of town on the ‘Petit Train’.
+Crossing the Rhine in France, spend the morning in postcard perfect Colmar.
+On arrival, enjoy an orientation tour through the heart of town on the ‘Petit Train’.
 Brightly painted, half-timbered houses on narrow, twisting lanes make a perfect backdrop.
 The River Lauch winds its way through the centre, known as the Little Venice district.
 Your afternoon will be spent on the Route Alsace du Vin (Alsace Wine Road).
-Stretching from Strasbourg to Colmar, we will drive through the pretty villages of Ribeauvillé, Riquewihr and Kaysersberg on this famous wine road.
+Stretching from Strasbourg to Colmar, you will drive through the pretty villages of Ribeauvillé, Riquewihr and Kaysersberg on this famous wine road.
 At one of the manicured vineyards we will enjoy a wine tasting of various classic local wines.
 (B)